maliput/maliput_documentation/docs/installation.rst

 ============

 This page aims to provide a quick overview of the installation process of maliput repositories.
-The maliput ecosystem is compound by several packages, both core packages and utility packages.
+The maliput ecosystem is composed of several packages including both core packages and utility packages.

 Packages